-The XT3 server comes in a variety of configurations and rear panel variants:
+The XT3 server comes in the following rear panel variants:

-- 6U rack with 6, 4 or 2 codec modules and various audio connectors. - 4U rack with 4 or 2 codec modules and various audio connectors.
+- 6U rack with 6 codec modules and various optional audio connectors. - 4U rack with 4 codec modules and various optional audio connectors.

 The different available configurations and the connectors positions and types for each of these variants are described in the following topics.